Use RudderStack’s React Native SDK to send events from your React Native application to various destinations.

 How SDK sets anonymous ID

-For direct/fresh SDK installation
+For fresh installation

 RudderStack uses UUID as anonymousId regardless of whether collectDeviceId is set to true or false.

-For updating SDK from older version
+For SDK updated from older version

 RudderStack will continue to use the device ID as anonymousId - it will not break the existing SDK behavior until you set collectDeviceId to false.